Personal Memoirs of U. S. Grant: Composition

 Grant suffered greatly in his final year.
-He was in constant pain from his illness and sometimes had the feeling that he was choking.
+He was in constant pain from his illness and was sometimes beset by choking episodes that only abated after Grant had vomited a large quantity of blood.
 Despite his condition, he wrote at a furious pace, sometimes finishing 25 to 50 pages a day.
-The cancer spread through his body, so in June 1885 the family moved to a cottage in Mount MacGregor, New York, to make him more comfortable.
-He worked at finishing the book, propped up on chairs and too weak to walk.
+The cancer spread throughout his body and at his doctor's urging in June 1885, to make his last weeks more comfortable, the family moved to a cottage in Mount MacGregor, New York.
+He raced to finish the book, propped up in chairs and too weak to walk.
 Friends, admirers, and even a few former Confederate opponents made their way to Mount MacGregor to pay their respects.
-Grant finished the manuscript on July 18; he died five days later.
+Grant completed the manuscript on July 18; he died five days later.